jcarlier1/WhisperNotes/README.md

 ### 3.3 Commandline usage

 First make sure that you have a huggingface account and accept the licensing of the model.
-Grab you huggingface access token and login so you are certainly able to download the model.
+Grab your huggingface access token and login so you are certainly able to download the model.
 ```bash
     huggingface-cli login
  ```